The Insurance Industry Charitable Foundation - London Division

 Key Takeaways for Grant Writers

 - Nomination is everything: You cannot apply directly.
-Focus on building relationships with insurance industry professionals, particularly those at IICF's 22 corporate partners, who can nominate your organization.
+Focus on building relationships with insurance industry professionals, particularly those at IICF's 22 corporate partners, who can nominate your organisation.

-- Grassroots with capacity: IICF specifically targets established grassroots organizations (£250K-£15M income) that can deliver measurable impact but need strategic support to scale.
+- Grassroots with capacity: IICF specifically targets established grassroots organisations (£250K-£15M income) that can deliver measurable impact but need strategic support to scale.

 - Social mobility through employment/education: Every funded project must demonstrably create pathways to education, skills, or employment for disadvantaged communities.
 Generic “helping people” won't resonate.

 - Volunteer opportunities matter: IICF connects corporate partners with funded charities for volunteering.
-Organizations offering meaningful engagement opportunities for insurance professionals strengthen their value proposition.
+Organisations offering meaningful engagement opportunities for insurance professionals strengthen their value proposition.

 - Think multi-year: With grants lasting up to three years, demonstrate capacity for sustained partnership and evolution rather than one-off project delivery.